go-noisegate/noisegate/README.md

    PASS (1.033799777s)
    ```

-   Based on the hint, hornet runs `TestSlowSub` first because it's affected by the previous changes.
-Then, runs remaining tests.
+   Based on the hint, hornet runs `TestSlowSub` first because it's affected by the previous change.

    Note that the total test time is `1.033799777s` here because the tests run in parallel.
 When you run the same tests using `go test`, it will take about 3 seconds.

 ## How-to guides

-### Run the tests in sequence
+### Run tests in sequence

 Some tests fail when they are executed in parallel.
 You can use the `--parallel` or `-p` option to run them in sequence.